ossf/fuzz-introspector/doc/sphinx/source/user-guides/index.rst

 .. figure:: /user-guides/images/htslib-fuzzer-sourcecode.png
    :alt: Blocker in code

-The code opens a file using the mode `rb`.
-A reasonable assumption at this point is this may be related to check `== w` failing.
+The code opens a file using the mode ``rb``.
+A reasonable assumption at this point is this may be related to check ``== w`` failing.

-At this point, we will stop our initial study, as we have enough analysis for a quick skim of the status of the htslib fuzzing.
-We can come up with an initial answer to the original question ** what are the areas that seem most intuitive to improve?**:
+At this point, we will stop our initial study as we have enough analysis for coming up with an answer to the original question **what are the areas that seem most intuitive to improve?**:
-The most intuitive approach at this point is to try and modify the fuzzer such that it opens files in `w` mode, as it seems like the current state is limited to `rb`, and the effect of this is that a large part of the control-flow graph is uncovered.
+The most intuitive approach at this point is to try and modify the fuzzer such that it opens files in ``w`` mode, as it seems like the current state is limited to ``rb``, and the effect of this is that a large part of the control-flow graph is uncovered.

 Find the most complex function in the target code